ANTI-TIME/ANTI-TIME/README.md

 The present conscious instant is digital, the past and the future are quantum (analog).
 There is no universal frame of reference, instead, there’s only the conscious observer’s frame of reference.

-[TENET](https://en.wikipedia.org/wiki/Tenet_(film)) is based on the physics of time, more specifically D-Theory of Time, or Digital Presentism, including the notion of Anti-Time around which the present article revolves.
+[TENET](https://en.wikipedia.org/wiki/Tenet_(film)) is based on the physics of time, more specifically D-Theory of Time, or Digital Presentism, including the notion of ANTI-TIME around which the present article revolves.
 TENET's inversion is ANTI-TIME.

-Maximum Supply: 21 Thousand
+Maximum Supply: 13.8 Billion

-- BSC 18 Thousand
+- BSC 10.8 Billion

-- ETH 1 Thousand
+- ETH 1 Billion

-- Polygon 1 Thousand
+- Polygon 1 Billion

-- TRX 1 Thousand
+- TRX 1 Billion

 ### Binance Main Net